nik7ila/portfolio_risk_analysis/README.md

 # portfolio_risk_analysis
+Beginner-friendly project for simulating a basic stock portfolio’s risk and return using Python.
 Simulating daily returns and risk metrics for a stock portfolio using Python
 # 📈 Portfolio Risk & Return Simulation